Current Weather Outlook

 Weather Summary for the Next 24 Hours:

-Red Tide has been observed in 49 samples collected from Southwest Florida over the past week (as of 10/25).
-Background to high concentrations were observed in and offshore of Pinellas County with background to low concentrations in and offshore of Hillsborough County, background to medium concentrations in and offshore of Manatee and Sarasota Counties, and very low concentrations in Lee County.
-Fish kills suspected to be related to red tide were reported offshore of Pinellas County.
+Red Tide has been observed in 125 samples collected from Northwest and Southwest Florida over the past week (as of 11/20).
+Background to medium concentrations were observed in and offshore of Pinellas County with low and medium concentrations in and offshore of Hillsborough County, background to medium concentrations in and offshore of Manatee, Sarasota, Charlotte, and Lee Counties, background to very low concentrations offshore of Collier County, and medium concentrations offshore of Pasco County.
+Fish kills suspected to be related to red tide were reported offshore of Pinellas County and along Manatee and Sarasota Counties.
+Respiratory irritation suspected to be related to red tide was reported in Sarasota County.

 For the latest on the tropics, please visit the National Hurricane Center (NHC) at www.hurricanes.gov.